khud/typedparse/README.md

     ...
 ```
 In this example, `foo` is a positional argument, and `bar` is optional with
 the default value "bar".
-You can default value for positional arguments too,
+You can add default value for positional arguments too,
 e.g. `def main(foo: str = "foo", ...)`.

 ## Types of arguments